 There’s also the question of which platforms to focus on – you don’t need to be on every single one.
-Facebook, Instagram, Snapchat, Twitter, LinkedIn— each have their positives and negatives depending on the demographics of their core user base.
+Facebook, Instagram, Snapchat, Twitter, LinkedIn— each has its positives and negatives depending on the demographics of its core user base.

 And with so many balls in the air, you’ll only benefit by enlisting the help of tools that can help you create, publish, and manage social media content.

 Not only will these tools allow you save time and money, they can also help you enormously in the following efforts: